SIRIUS: Identifying Metal-poor Stars Enriched by a Single Supernova in a Dwarf Galaxy Cosmological Zoom-in Simulation Resolving Individual Massive Stars: Discussion and Summary

 The major difference between these studies is the predicted fraction of mono-enriched stars.
 For EMP stars, the mono-enriched fraction in this study is 5.0\%, while for those in \citet{Hartwig2023} it is 31.8\%.
 Since this study adopts the strict condition that stellar [C/Fe] ratios must be the same as the yields of CCSNe within $\pm 10^{-6}$, our estimate is expected to be lower than observation-based estimates.
 Typical observational uncertainties for [C/Fe] ratios are $\pm$0.2 dex.
 Observationally, the chemical abundances of many of the multi-enriched stars found in this study are indistinguishable from those of mono-enriched stars.
 Because of the observational uncertainties that would increase the mono-enriched fraction, the difference between our study and \citet{Hartwig2023} appears reasonable.

-Star-formation histories could also affect the estimates of mono-enriched fraction.
+Star-formation histories {and the change of the IMF as a function of the metallicity \citep[e.g.,][]{Chon2021} could also affect the estimates of the} mono-enriched fraction.
 Due to the limitations of computational resources, we only computed a single cosmological zoom-in simulation.
-Future simulations with different initial conditions will show how star-formation histories affect a galaxy's mono-enriched fractions.
+Future simulations with different initial conditions will show how star-formation histories {and the IMF} affect a galaxy's mono-enriched fractions.
 The adopted metal-diffusion coefficient could also affect our estimate.
-However, this parameter does not affect the predicted increasing trend towards lower metallicity of the mono-enriched fraction, because the metallicity does not affect the value of the diffusion coefficient.
+However, this parameter does not affect the predicted increasing trend toward lower metallicity of the mono-enriched fraction, because the metallicity does not affect the value of the diffusion coefficient.

 From the discussion above, our simulation suggests that the mono-enriched fraction is larger at lower metallicity for stars with [Fe/H] $< -2.5$.
 This result is the first quantitative estimate of the mono-enriched fraction from a galaxy simulation.
-Our work indicates that we could clearly benefit from increasing the number of EMP stars with measured chemical abundances. \citet{Huang2024} reported photometric chemical abundances of five million stars.
-Assuming the average mono-enriched fraction of 1.5\% in this work, the data contain at least 75,000 mono-enriched stars.
+Our work indicates that we could clearly benefit from increasing the number of EMP stars with measured chemical abundances. \citet{Huang2024} reported photometric chemical abundances of five million stars{, including 25,704 EMP stars}.
+Assuming the average mono-enriched fraction of {5\% for EMP stars} in this work, the data contain at least {1000} mono-enriched stars.
 Spectroscopic follow-up of such a large sample is crucial to identify mono-enriched stars.

+{This Letter focuses on computing the mono-enriched fraction.
+The next step is to construct models that can reproduce observed chemical abundances of dwarf galaxies.
+For example, finding a condition to form CEMP stars, which are not formed in this simulation, is of interest. \citet{Brauer2024} have shown that Population III supernovae could form CEMP stars with their cosmological simulation adopting a top-heavy Population III IMF.
+Because we did not adopt the top-heavy IMF, our simulations would suppress the formation of CEMP stars.
+CEMP stars could be also formed from faint SNe \citep[e.g.,][]{Ishigaki2014}, rapidly rotating massive stars \citep[e.g.,][]{Meynet2006}, or the mass transfer between binaries \citep[e.g.,][]{Suda2004}.}